LandAdvisor/ITCP/README.md

-# ITCP
+# Prototype-IT
-LandAdvisor sample project for ArcGIS Desktop 10.x based on the Islands Trust Conservation Planning project
+LandAdvisor sample project for ArcGIS Desktop 10.x based on the Islands Trust conservation planning project

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by